Thanks to smartphones, recording video has never been so easy or effortless.

 Simply put: time-lapse photography is time manipulation.
 Objects and events that would normally take hours, days, months, or years can be captured and then viewed later at a much faster speed, thanks to time-lapse photography techniques.

 GIFs are everywhere.
-On any given day, you'll see them on Tumblr, news sites, adverts, and any other site imaginable.
+On any given day, you'll see them on Twitter, Facebook, news sites, adverts, and any other site imaginable.

 They're like little stop-motion video clips that you can send via email, social networks, or SMS messages.
 Not only are they brief to watch and easy to share, but they're also simple to create.
 All you need is a camera-equipped smartphone and an app.
-Tumblr lets you make gifs.
-So does Giphy.
-Even Google Photos offers a GIF option.
+Giphy lets you make GIFs as does Google Photos, if you have a Galaxy Note device, you can make your own using the S-Pen too.

 Pocket-lint also has a guide that details the best ways to make a GIF.
 You can get started today, and it probably won't cost you a thing except maybe a bit of time.
 Check out Instagram's Boomerang app too.
 It takes bursts and then stitches them together into a HD video loop.
 The loop starts to play forward but then plays backward, creating a GIF-like video that does not include audio.